Three discoveries (and some footnotes) about readers and publishers from the World Book Fair

 Children are reading, and reading, and reading…

-The findings of Scholastic India’s Kids for Reading Report ( KFRR) confirm that parents most frequently turn to book fairs or book clubs to find books for their child, followed by bookshops and libraries.
+The findings of Scholastic India ‘s Kids & Family Reading Report (KFRR) confirm that parents most frequently turn to book fairs or book clubs to find books for their child, followed by bookshops and libraries.
 Eight out of ten children cite one of their parents as the person from whom they get ideas about which books to read for fun.

 Curiously enough, what parents want in books for their children is often just what the children want too.
 Despite this being the digital age, six out of ten parents prefer that their children read printed books.
 This is particularly true for parents of children aged between six and eight.
 Perhaps surprisingly, a majority of children, 80%, agree: they will always want to read printed books despite the easy availability of ebooks.